ItradeLQ/osticket-prereqs/README.md

 Download the osTicket from the Installation file folder.
 Extract and copy “upload” folder to c:\inetpub\wwwroot Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”

 Now open another file explorer next to the first.
 Go to the download and drag upload folder into c:\inetpub\wwwroot and let it install.
-Next rename the folder to osTicket.
+Next, rename the folder to osTicket.